newrelic/node-newrelic/lib/instrumentation/superagent/CONTRIBUTING.md

 ### Testing Guidelines

-The superagent module includes a suite of unit and functional tests which should be used to verify your changes don't break existing functionality.
+The superagent instrumentation module includes a suite of unit and functional tests which should be used to verify your changes don't break existing functionality.

 Unit tests are stored in `test/`.
 They're written in